sage-code/maj/alphabet.md

 Weight |Sounds
 -------|----------------------------------------
-  1    |a, e, y, o, u, i
+  1    |aeyiou
-  2    |l, m, n, f, s, x
+  2    |lmnfsx
-  3    |b, c, d, p, t, h
+  3    |bcdpth
-  4    |v, j, r, z, k, g
+  4    |vjrzkg
-  5    |q, w
+  5    |qw

 **Cost:**

 We can compute the word cost using an algorithm.
 The lower the cost, the better.
 By using the same algorithm to other languages, we can evaluate _complexity_.
-After a quick computation of only 500 samples Maj is about 50% more efficient than other Romance languages.
+After a quick computation of only 500 samples Maj prove to be about 50% more efficient than other Romance languages.

 ## Cost of typing

-The cost of typing on keyboard is different than speaking the words:
+The cost of typing on keyboard is different than speaking the word:

 Cost |  Letter
 -----|-------------------------------------------
-  1  |a, s, d, f, j, k, l, g, h
+  1  |asdfjklgh
-  2  |q, w, e, r, u, i, o, p
+  2  |qweruiop
-  3  |z, x, c, v, m
+  3  |zxcvm
-  4  |t, b, y, n
+  4  |tbyn

 **penalty:**